alefanalytics/blog/_posts/2021-11-19-xva-1-introduction-ccr-cva.md

 For uncleared bilateral trades, initial margin was introduced in 2011 by the G20 leaders, which was translated into a set of requirements by BCBS and IOSCO[^1].
 It is posted by both parties, and computed according to the ISDA SIMM™ methodology[^2] as a parametric value at risk with a threshold of USD 50M.

-Initial margin turns the CCR into a funding cost for the initial margin to post, thus replacing the CVA by the *MVA (margin valuation adjustment)*.
+Initial margin turns the CCR into a funding cost for the initial margin to post, thus highly reducing the CVA, and introducing a funding cost of the posted initial margin captured by the *MVA (margin valuation adjustment)*.

 # CCR metrics and the CVA